Multistability and Control in Ring Networks of Phase Oscillators with Frequency Heterogeneity and Phase Lag: Introduction

 \section{Introduction}

 Various natural and artificial systems are composed of a population of individual units forming a network.
 Especially when those units are oscillators, it is known that those units interact with each other and show collective behavior called synchronization\cite{winfree67,kuramoto84,winfree01,pikovsky01}.
 Synchronization has been observed in a wide variety of system such as group of fireflies\cite{buck88}, chorus of frogs\cite{aihara2014spatio}, firing in neurons\cite{cossart2003attractor}, and power grids\cite{menck2014dead}.
+For comprehensive reviews of the Kuramoto framework and synchronization in oscillator networks, see Refs.~\cite{Acebron2005Kuramoto,Arenas08,DorflerBullo2014Survey}

 Synchronization is essential for proper functioning of oscillator networks.
 The required synchronization patterns vary depending on the target and situation.
 For example, the heart functions as a pump by having numerous cardiac muscle cells beat in a nearly in-phase synchronization pattern.
 However, the heart can enter a dynamic state with a complex spatial pattern known as ventricular fibrillation, which can lead to loss of function and death \cite{glass2005multistable}.
 Thus, the heart is a multistable system with undesirable synchronization patterns.
 In contrast, the situation is different in locomotion.
 Many animals exhibit multiple gaits, generated by neural networks known as central pattern generators (CPGs) \cite{bucher2015central}.
 The synchronization patterns of CPGs are believed to switch flexibly through inputs from the central nervous system and feedback from external sensory inputs \cite{briggman2008multifunctional}.
 Therefore, CPGs can also be considered multistable systems in a broad sense.